TanStack/router/docs/framework/react/start/middleware.md

 ## Defining Middleware

 Middleware is defined using the `createMiddleware` function.
-This function returns a `Middleware` object that can be used to continue customizing the middleware with methods like `middleware`, `input`, `server`, and `clientUse`.
+This function returns a `Middleware` object that can be used to continue customizing the middleware with methods like `middleware`, `input`, `server`, and `client`.

 ```tsx
 import { createMiddleware } from '@tanstack/start'